Loan Programs

 3. Complete the Direct Student Loan Master Promissory Note (MPN).

 Both Entrance Counseling and the completion of the MPN is an on-line process.
-Complete information and instructions will be included with your Award Notification.
+Additional information and instructions will be included with your Award Notification.

 Previous Borrower

 The Master Promissory Note (MPN) is a very important contract between the borrower and the lender.
 The MPN allows borrowers to receive multiple subsidized and/or unsubsidized Federal Direct Student Loans over a ten (10) year period.
-Each year that the student receives a Federal Direct Student Loan under the MPN, the student is required to confirm that he or she wishes to receive subsequent loans under the MPN.
+Each year that the student receives a Federal Direct Student Loan under the MPN, the student is required to confirm that he or she wishes to receive subsequent loans under the MPN by accepting their loan award(s).

 Students are required to complete Exit Counseling when dropping below half-time or when enrollment ceases.